Uncovering Real-Time Bugs with Specialized RTOS Tools

 - Using timeouts on RTOS API calls to avoid waiting forever for the resource to be available.
 Make sure you examine the return error code from the RTOS API to ensure that your request to the desired resource was indeed successful.

 Starvation occurs when high-priority tasks consume all the CPU’s bandwidth leaving little or no CPU time for lower priority tasks.
-Effects of starvation are characterized by a degradation in responsiveness and product features, such as the display of your embedded target updating slowly, loss of packets in communications stacks, sluggish operator interface, etc. There is little you can do to fix these issues other than to:
+Effects of starvation are characterized by a degradation in responsiveness and product features, such as the display of your embedded target updating slowly, loss of packets in communications stacks, sluggish operator interface, etc. There is little you can do to fix these issues other than the following:

 - Optimize the code that consumes most of the CPU’s bandwidth.